osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 someone just copies and pastes this whole thing
 -->

-Once you have declared a block, you can use the built-in [Actor and Resource specializers](#actor-and-resource-specializers) to match all declared actor and resource types.
+Once you have declared a block, you can use the built-in [`Actor` and `Resource` specializers](#actor-and-resource-specializers) to match all types declared as actors or resources, respectively.

 ### Permission Declarations